calizarr/PhenoPiSight/Overall_Guide.md

           * [Cloning Your Raspberry PI (Windows)][]
           * [Clone Raspberry PI All Operating Systems][]
           * In general, backup the image then use that image to restore it onto all the other SD cards.
 You can use Win32DiskImager on Windows or the `dd` tool in Linux.
+      * After restoring/cloning each image onto an SD card, make sure to change its hostname to be unique.
+You can do this two ways on either a Linux or Apple machine:
+          * Navigate to the folder where the SD card is mounted, `/media` for Linux and `/Volumes` for Apple.
+              * Follow the instructions in the hostname section above.
+              * Ignore the section with `sudo /etc/init.d/hostname.sh` since the sd card isn't booted up into the operating system at the moment and when it gets put into a rPI and is powered on is essentially the same.
+          * Put the SD card into a rPI connected to a monitor, keyboard, and mouse and follow the hostname change section above.

 [this documentation.]: https://www.raspberrypi.org/documentation/linux/filesystem/backup.md